MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/upgrade-considerations-tasks.md

 - [Project Task Dependency](../developer/entities/msdyn_projecttaskdependency.md)
 - [Bookable Resources](../developer/entities/bookableresource.md)

-To define a resource loaded work breakdown schedule, you must complete the following steps:
+To define a resource loaded work breakdown structure, you must complete the following steps:

 1. Create a new project.
 For more information about how to create a new project, see [msdyn_project](../developer/entities/msdyn_project.md).
 2. Create one or more tasks.
 For more information about how to create a task, see [msdyn_projecttask](.../developer/entities/msdyn_projecttask.md).